MyoMod/BaseDevice/README.md

 ### Installation

 Clone this repository and open it in vscode.
-You should be prompted to open it in a dev-container - do so and you are good to go!
+You should be prompted to `Reopen in Container` - do so and you are good to go(it may take quite a while though)!

 ### Folder Structure
 The template follows a structured format to organize your device module efficiently: